kmaida/gatsby-speakerbot/README.md

 # gatsby-speakers-slackbot

-`@speakerbot` manages records of speaking events and event reports for Gatsby employees using Airtable.
+`@Speakerbot` manages records of speaking events and event reports for Gatsby employees using Airtable.

 ## Documentation